-COMMITTEE REVIEW AND RECOMMENDATION: This item was reviewed by the Transportation and Public Works Committee at their March 22, 2022 and April 26, 2022 meetings and was recommended for approval and placement on the Main Agenda.
+COMMITTEE REVIEW AND RECOMMENDATION: This item was reviewed by the Transportation and Public Works Committee at their March 22, 2022 and April 26, 2022 TPW meetings and was recommended for approval and placement on the Main Agenda.

-RECOMMENDED ACTION: Motion to approve AB22-066, directing the Mayor to bring forward for City Council action an ordinance authorizing the formation of the proposed Meadowbrook Sewer ULID, in a form and content approved by the City's bond counsel.
+RECOMMENDED ACTION: Motion to approve AB22-078, adopting an ordinance, as a first reading, authorizing the formation of the proposed Meadowbrook Sewer ULID, in a form and content approved by the City's bond counsel.